rdelfin/pe_mentorship/week_2/ex_1.md

 -rw-r--r-- 1 me me 0 Aug  9 20:32 bfile.txt
 -rw-r--r-- 1 me me 0 Aug  9 20:32 cfile.txt
 ```
-So to sumarise here, the `|` basically means, send the output of `ls -l` as the input
+So to summarise here, the `|` is telling your shell to send the output of `ls -l` as
-of `grep .txt`, and so all we see is the output of the final `grep` command.
-Notice,
+the input of `grep .txt`, and so all we see is the output of the final `grep` command.
-both these programs are basically running at the same time, but we're only chaining
+Notice, both these programs are running at the same time, but we're only chaining the
-the output of one to the input of another, so you could have the command on the left
+output of one to the input of another, so you could have the command on the left
-constantly creating data and the one on the right constantly consuming that data.
+continuously creating data and the one on the right also continuously consuming that
+data.

 ## What's next?